Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Crush the head of satan!
 Don’t let him breath

 “One Way” begins to a few seconds of open air rhythm guitar before picking up in pace upon reaching its first verse.
-Gaining momentum as the rhythm guitar moves to the front of the mix at the start of the second, “One Way” achieves a chorus that repeats its title four straight times in a catchy and hook filled manner.
+Gaining momentum as the rhythm guitar moves to the front of the mix at the start of the second, “One Way” culminates for a chorus that repeats its title four straight times in a hook driven manner.

 “The Answer” is the first of the albums two ballads.
 A blend of quietly played guitar and lead guitar helps slowly propel the song through its first verse before a touch of vocal harmonies enters the mix in time to accent a chorus with a simple but straightforward message: